ShivanS93/100-days-of-code/r1-log.md

 Worked on getting selenium working on an AWS EC2 instance Worked through Python for Data Analysis by Wes Mckinney Day 21 of Data

+## R2D67

+More blog writing
+Working on using git on EC2 instance
+Brushed up on Python for Data Analysis
+Day 22 of Data